-I’m headed back to Cali for King of the Hammers, race fans.
+I will not be headed back to Cali this year for King of the Hammers 2022, race fans.

-Each year, thousands of hardcore spectators and more than 400 competitors flood Johnson Valley to create the city affectionately known as “Hammertown.”
+Each year, thousands of hardcore spectators and more than 400 competitors flood Johnson Valley, Calif., to create the city affectionately known as “Hammertown.”

 AMSOIL will once again provide lubricants for all BFGoodrich pit locations throughout the race course.
 BFGoodrich offers complimentary pit support to racers competing exclusively on BFGoodrich tires.

 All visitors to Johnson Valley are also encouraged to dispose of their motor oil and gear oil properly at the BFGoodrich garage located just outside Hammertown.
 The Garage is open to anyone attending the event to work on their vehicles.
 It also allows space for teams and enthusiasts to work on their vehicles with tools they may not have at their disposal.